I want to know more! Uncover the secrets of how birds fly and how their feathers work to help them fly.

 In 1981, appointed Chief Ranger of Lake Utonai Sanctuary in Hokkaido, the first sanctuary designated by the Wild Bird Society of Japan.

-Currently Principal Scientist of the Wild Bird Society of Japan.
+Currently Consultant of the Wild Bird Society of Japan.
 Travels throughout Japan and the world giving lectures on wild birds, nature observation and environmental education.
 More than 450,000 copies of a wild bird field guide for which he provided commentary have been published.